Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 Under certain circumstances, you may find yourself unable to continue as the module owner.
 In such cases, it is advisable to designate a new module owner.
 The following steps outline this transition:

+- Leave a comment on the original module proposal, indicating that you'd like to hand the ownership over to somebody else.
+Mention the person who originally helped triage the issue or the `@Azure/avm-core-team-technical-bicep` team.
+You must wait for someone from the AVM Core Team to respond first, as the module index must be updated before you can continue handing over the ownership.
 - Add the new owner's GitHub account as a "maintainer" on your modules GitHub teams.
 - Remove your GitHub account from on your modules GitHub teams.